T0N1-Dev/MERN-Calendar-Frontend/README.md

 >[!NOTE]
 >If you are in **Cuba**, you will need a **VPN** to authenticate in the application due to restrictions on some services.

+🚀 **This repository contains the frontend code for the Calendar App.**

+👉 If you want to check out the **backend code**, visit the repository here: [MERN-Calendar-Backend](https://github.com/T0N1-Dev/MERN-Calendar-Backend).

 ## 📌 Description
 **Calendar App** is a modern and intuitive application for efficiently managing events.